Dunkindon13/CourseWebsite/README.md

 ## Special Features

 The project featues several enhancements designed to either beautify and/or optimize the UI and UX for the user.
-These include: A navbar, stepper, date picker and assignments marked as "Read".
+These include: A navbar, stepper, date picker, custom pipe(to order announcements by most recent date) and assignments marked as "Read".

 ## Languages Used